Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Following the incorporation of final player feedback, we have implemented several key updates aimed at continuous improvement, focusing on:
-1. **Onboarding Clarity**: Refined onboarding instructions that enhance new players' understanding of game mechanics.
+1. **Onboarding Clarity**: Enhanced onboarding instructions that significantly improve new players' understanding of game mechanics.
 2. **Gameplay Mechanics**: Additional adjustments have been made to gameplay mechanics based on extensive tester feedback, ensuring a balanced and enjoyable experience.
 3. **User Interactions**: User interactions have been optimized to create a more immersive gaming experience that aligns closely with player expectations.
 4. **Expansion Opportunities**: Continuous exploration of narrative dynamics and potential gameplay expansions will continue to be informed by player suggestions to enrich the overall experience.